Material cost guide

 What cast iron deterioration may actually look like

-Users often search cast iron replacement cost before they know whether they are looking at age, roughness, or real decline.
+Users often search cast iron replacement cost before they know whether they are looking at age, roughness, or a broader structural decline story.

 Why under-slab cast iron gets expensive faster

-Cast iron under slab changes the project even when the defective footage is short.
+Cast iron under slab changes the project even when the defective footage looks short on paper.

 Repair, lining, or replacement